Dynamic DNS, or DDNS, is one of the most powerful features of a home Wi-Fi router. It’s the base for hosting many services within your home network.

 Some networking vendors call port forwarding a “Virtual Server.”
 Each virtual server is a port forwarding entry.
 Generally, a home router can handle a few dozen entries.

-In a network, any port that’s not forwarded is generally closed.
+In a network, any port that's not forwarded is generally closed.
 Consequently, any access requests to this port will return an error.
-(It’s like trying to get through a closed door.)
+(It's like trying to get through a locked door.)

-The port determines the service (web hosting in this case), and the IP address determines the device within the local network that handles the service (the server in this case.)
+The port determines the pre-programmed service (Microsoft's Remote Desktop in this case), and the IP address determines the device within the local network that handles that service (a Windows Pro computer.)

 Some routers allow two values in port forwarding: external (or public) and internal (private).
 In this case, external is the port the remote party calls, i.e., the one attached to the domain name as mentioned above.
 Internal is the port at the device that hosts the service.

-For security, when turning on port forwarding for sensitive services, make sure you do not use the default known default port numbers, at least on the public (external) side.
+For security, when turning on port forwarding for sensitive services, do not use the default known default port numbers, at least on the public (external) side.

-For example, port numbers 3389 and 8080 are the known defaults for Windows remote desktop and a router’s web interface.
-They are being checked on all the time by no-good parties.
+For example, port numbers 3389 and 8080 are the known defaults for Microsoft Windows' Remote Desktop service and a router's web interface.
+Using these default ports will make it easy for no-good parties to attack.

-Specifically, for a remote desktop entry, you can specify the external port as 12345 and keep the 3389 as the internal side.
-In this case, to call the 3389 port, you can use DomainName:12345 and port 3389 is still hidden from the outside world.
+Specifically, for a remote desktop entry, you can specify the external port as a random (unused) number, such as 12345, and keep the 3389 as the internal side.
+In this case, to call the 3389 port, you can use DomainName:12345, and port 3389 is still hidden from the outside world.

-This trick is also useful when, for some reason, you cannot change the port on your local server device.
+This trick is also useful when you cannot change the port on your local server device.

 How to enable remote access to your router’s interface